BinarSkugga/simple-trade-tracker/README.md

   - [ ] Dividend payment reliability
   - [ ] Cashflow and dividend payout
  - [ ] Automation pipelines (to be defined)
+ - [ ] Project the portfolio into the future

 ## UI Examples
 ![image](https://user-images.githubusercontent.com/7575628/209530574-c5936f13-9fe2-4d42-8af5-9384acc7a629.png)